pronovic/setup-poetry/README.md

     cache-poetry: "true"
 ```

-Later steps will find `poetry` on the system `$PATH` and can also reference the other environment variables discussed below.
+The `poetry` command will be available on the system `$PATH`, and you can also reference the other environment variables discussed below.

 ## Configuration